When does Strictly Come Dancing start?

 Who are the judges?

-Nothing has be confirmed so far about the judges line-up.
-But if no changes are made, we'll see Bruno Tonioli, Craig Revel Horwood, Shirley Ballas and 2019's new judge Motsi Mabuse return.
+We'll see Bruno Tonioli, Craig Revel Horwood, Shirley Ballas and 2019's new judge Motsi Mabuse all return.
 We also expect that Tess Daly and Claudia Winkleman will return as the main hosts, and that Zoe Ball and Rylan Clark-Neal will present the It Takes Two show.